 - Engage in occupational health, including being aware of immunisation requirements.

 Find training providers for this course

-Therapeutic radiographer (integrated degree) (level 6) needs a training provider who is approved by Health and Care Professions Council.
+Therapeutic radiographer (level 6) needs a training provider who is approved by Health and Care Professions Council.

 Check if a provider can offer this training for the apprenticeship location.